 Rebecca Jackson lived at 8 Fairfield until the mid-1930s, but during the 1933-1934 and 1934-1935 season, she spent the winter season at the Hotel Victoria at 273 Dartmouth and the summer in Bar Harbor.

 On March 6, 1936, 8 Fairfield was purchased from the Jackson family by real estate dealer John Hamilton Morse, and on March 31, 1936, it was acquired from him by Mary Ironside (Hammond) Taylor, the wife of William Davis Taylor.
 They previously had lived in an apartment at 276 Marlborough.

 William Davis Taylor was treasurer of the Boston Globe.
 The newspaper had been acquired by his grandfather, Charles Henry Taylor, in 1873 (one year after it was founded), and William Davis Taylor’s father, William Osgood Taylor, was the publisher.
-William Davis Taylor succeeded his father as publisher after his death in 1954.
+William Davis Taylor succeeded his father as publisher after his death in July of 1955.
 He remained in that position until his retirement in 1978.

 On April 8, 1937, Mary Taylor transferred 8 Fairfield into joint tenancy with her husband, and on February 28, 1941, they transferred the property into a trust, with Francis T. Leahy as trustee.

 Mary Taylor died in May of 1947.
 William Davis Taylor married again, in November of 1947, to Ann Caroline Macy, and they moved to 133 Mt.
 Vernon.